stevepanaghi/pihole_config/README.md

 3. Enable Conditional Formatting by entering the router IP and the name of the network in Settings.
 This allows Pi-Hole to report back the device name instead of the IP and makes the dashboard easier to read.

-4. Run `sudo ./block_lists.sh` to insert Whitelist, Blacklist, and Block Lists.
+4. Run `sudo ./block_lists.sh` to insert the Approve List, Deny List, and Regex list.

 5. Run `sudo ./gravityoptimise.sh` to parse through the gravity lists and remove those that are listed via regex.
 Note this is a one off script.
 To have it run on a schedule, copy/paste the following to into terminal: